Scheduled MonumentsEnglandCross base in All Saints' churchyard

 What is Cross base in All Saints' churchyard?

-Cross base in All Saints' churchyard is a medieval stone monument consisting of the base and lower shaft of a cross, located within the churchyard of All Saints' Church in Yorkshire.
+Cross base in All Saints' churchyard is a medieval stone monument consisting of the base structure of a former cross, located in the churchyard of All Saints' Church in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013300.

 Who is responsible for protecting Cross base in All Saints' churchyard?